Six Key Strategies to Lower Your EFC

 • High fees

-If you’ve used a 529 plan to save for your child’s college, that money may still affect your EFC.
+If you’ve used a 529 plan to save for your child’s college, that money may still affect your SAI.
 The money in a 529 is counted as a parental asset, even if it’s a custodial plan in your child’s name.
 This is okay because parental assets have less effect on financial aid eligibility than student assets.
 But you can do more to maximize benefits and reduce disadvantages:

 • Change the custodial name on the account from your name to a grandparent’s name, so the funds won’t be counted as parental assets.